 Consistent with Schedule 6 of the PJM Operating Agreement, sensitivities of future conditions shall be considered within the Market Efficiency project selection process in order to mitigate the potential for inappropriately including or excluding Market Efficiency projects.
-Some of these future sensitivities may include but are not limited to load forecast uncertainty, transfer level variations, fuel cost variations, generator retirements, and uncertainties as a result of constructability evaluation.
+Some of these future sensitivities may include, but are not limited to, load forecast uncertainty, transfer level variations, fuel cost variations, generator retirements, and uncertainties as a result of constructability evaluation.
 The degree to which each sensitivity is applied in the selection decision varies with each proposal, but the magnitude of the potential economic impact of each sensitivity is the main driver.
-PJM typically will study future sensitivity impacts on load forecast variations and fuel cost variations for eligible proposals.
-While the sensitivities may vary based on expected volatility, a reasonable range for load and gas sensitivities is documented in the Appendix.
-Given the scenario where multiple projects are proposed to address the same congestion driver, all other factors being equal, PJM may select the proposal that exceeds 1.25:1 B/C for all the sensitivities considered in its selection process compared to other proposals that did not consistently meet the 1.25:1 B/C for all the sensitivities considered in the selection process.
+PJM typically will study future sensitivities may vary based on expected volatility, a reasonable range for load and gas sensitivities is documented in the Appendix.
+Given the scenario where multiple projects are proposed to address the same congestion driver, all other factors being equal, PJM may select the proposal that exceeds 1.25:1 B/C for all the sensitivities considered in its selection process.